What does it mean to "attend" an online class?

 What does this mean for the design of online courses?

-Knowing that it is critical for our institution to have clear documentation of a student's last date of attendance, The Office of Distance Education and eLearning encourages the inclusion of at least one academic-related activity each week as a basic aspect of course quality and compliance.
-This component is an important step in the course design process and appears in our course quality rubric.
+Knowing that it is critical for our institution to have clear documentation of a student's last date of attendance, The Office of Technology and Digital Innovation encourages the inclusion of at least one academic-related activity each week as a basic aspect of course quality and compliance.
+This component is an important step in the course design process and appears in our checklist of effective practices for online teaching.
 So next time you are designing an online course, consider how you can build in opportunities for attendance to be demonstrated on a weekly basis.